The Telluride Art Walk is a lively monthly celebration of art, community, and creativity in downtown Telluride.

 Explore Public Art

-Collect the Winter 2024 TELLURIDE Art Walk Postcards!
+Collect the summer / fall 2025 TELLURIDE Art Walk Postcards!

-This season, be sure to collect Winter Art Walk postcards at each stop, or pick up a self-guided tour guide to discover the galleries at your own pace.
+This season, be sure to collect Summer / Fall Art Walk postcards at each stop, or pick up a self-guided tour guide to discover the galleries at your own pace.
 The guide is available at all participating locations and can be used year-round to help you navigate the galleries that are open to the public most days.

 Celebrate art with us, connect with the community, and enjoy Telluride’s rich creative culture!